rexcare/django-rest-swagger-docs/README.md

 This project provides a beginner's guide to django rest swagger 2 with function based views as well as class based views.
 It provides  building the project from scratch.
-For those who want to integrate Django Rest Swagger into an existing project, head straight to: [Integrating Django Rest Swagger](https://github.com/m-haziq/django-rest-swagger-docs#integrating-django-rest-swagger) .
+For those who want to integrate Django Rest Swagger into an existing project, head straight to: [Integrating Django Rest Swagger](https://github.com/ngud-0II9/django-rest-swagger-docs#integrating-django-rest-swagger) .

-> Read this article on [Medium](https://medium.com/@m_haziq/comprehensive-approach-to-django-rest-swagger-2-583e91a4c833) if that is more convenient for you.

 ## Getting Started
 Before we start, we need this to be installed: